MyGithubstory/MrMoola/README.md

 </div>

 ## Projects
-- Detection Lab
+- Suburban Rail Loop Authority Project - Onsite Support
-- SOC Automation Project
+- DELWP to DEECA MOG Project - Floor Support

 # PROJECTNAME

 ## Objective
-[Brief Objective - Remove this afterwards]

 The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.